 One of the best things about a VA loan is its 0 percent down payment option.
 This is welcome news if you only have room in your budget for mortgage payments and not a down payment.
 It also means you can allocate more funds to other areas, such as savings and home furnishings, instead of using it as money upfront.
 What’s more, you can also save a certain percentage of your loan amount every year since you won't have private mortgage insurance (PMI), which conventional lenders typically require when borrowers put less than 20 percent down.
 Instead, you pay a one-time funding fee, which you can pay upfront or finance as part of the loan.

 Interest rates are also generally lower than other mortgage loan options, even with similar terms, since a VA loan carries a lower risk for lenders.
 This is especially helpful if you have credit issues, although your lender will still verify your ability to repay your loan.
 Borrowing requirements are also more lenient in VA loans than other options, and disabled veterans are given additional benefits.

 Finally, closing costs are limited in VA loans because the VA restricts the fees and expenses normally associated with getting a mortgage loan.
 The lender’s origination fee should not exceed 1 percent of the loan amount.
 Lenders are also prohibited from charging certain closing costs, such as settlement fees, mortgage broker commissions, and prepayment penalties.

-While VA loans in San Antonio may seem to be attractive mortgage options, every homebuyer’s situation is unique.
+While VA loans in Texas may seem to be attractive mortgage options, every homebuyer’s situation is unique.
 Educating yourself and carefully going over all your choices helps in making the financial decision that is right for you.

-Let us assist in checking your eligibility for VA loans in San Antonio.
-Supreme Lending will match you with a loan that suits your needs and make sure you get the most from your loan program.
+Let us assist in checking your eligibility for VA loans in Texas.
+The Empower Group will match you with a loan that suits your needs and make sure you get the most from your loan program.
 Start your loan with us today by clicking the APPLY NOW button.